rallytac/pub/samples/earwax/README.md

 * `logging` : Logging configuration.
   * `level` : Logging level: 0 = FATAL, 1 = ERROR, 2 = WARNING, 3 = INFORMATION, 4 = DEBUG.
 * `tenants` : List of tenants on the system where each element is as follows:
   * `id` : The unique ID for the tenant.
-All data for the tenant - including their database - is privately stored relative to a directory named for the `id` under `localStorageRoot`.
+All data for the tenant - including their database where appropriate - is privately stored relative to a directory named for the `id` under `localStorageRoot`.
 For example, the first tenant will have all their data stored in `./.data/29FF17400ACA45128158DC451507B550` while the second tenant's data will go to `./.data/E3665FA8745B4D92AD1BEDD37197E59B`.
+  * `opMode` : The operation mode for the tenant.
+Valid values are `standard` (which is the default) and `storageRelay` (see [Tenant Operation Modes]() below)
   * `maxEventAgeHours`: Maximum age (hours) of recordings before being purged.
   * `apiKeys` : List of valid API keys for the tenant.
 Each entry is as follows:
     * `key` : A unique ID for the key.